dwwwtan/Engrisk-App/README.md

 # Engrisk-App
-A learning English App with Java and Kotlin.
+An English learning App with Java and Kotlin.